The ideas are endless at Tiles with Style

 It will be a fabulous room to entertain in, as well as be in harmony with nature in our very own home.
 Because remember, a house is not a home until it is filled with love; human, animal, or angels.

-And of course, under cabinet lighting is a must to show off the tiles and make for a suitable work environment for the cook and canner.
+And of course, under cabinet lighting is a must to show off the handmade ceramic tiles and make for a suitable work environment for the cook and canner.

-Did you know that current accent / decorative tile costs for manufactured tiles run anywhere from $50 - $250 per square foot?
-Our decorative ceramic tiles are reasonable priced and, unlike manufactured tiles, FULLY customizable!
+Did you know that current accent / decorative tile costs for manufactured tiles run anywhere from $50 - $450 per square foot?
+Our decorative ceramic tiles are reasonable priced and, unlike manufactured tiles; FULLY customizable!

 Below are a few kitchen, ceramic tile freshwater fish backsplash design ideas, all of which are 100% customizable.

-The picture below shows two, large Chinook Salmon tiles amidst cobalt blue, round tiles and gray rock beneath.
+The picture below shows two, large Chinook Salmon tiles amidst cobalt blue, round tiles and gray pebble rocks beneath.
+By using the polished pebbles, you can cut the cost of your mosaic tile design.
+These run about $10 per SF and come in a variety of colors, shapes, and textures.

 The next picture shows the same freshwater fish mosaic tile design, but with different colors.
 As you can see, the color change creates an entirely different look and feel to the freshwater ceramic tile design that utilizes two large Chinook Salmon tiles.